PyCQA/isort/docs/configuration/options.md

 ## Profile

 Base profile type to use for configuration.
+Profiles include: black, django, pycharm, google, open_stack, plone, attrs, hug.
+As well as any shared profiles.

 **Type:** String
 **Default:** ``